 Continuation of MUSA 106.
 Spring.
 Prerequisite: MUSA 106.

-MUSA 108 Class Instruments I: Strings

-1 cr.

-Basic instruction on how to play the violin, viola, cello and string bass: bowing, fingering, tone quality, position, and care of these instruments.
+MUSA 108 Class Instruments I: Strings Basic instruction on how to play the violin, viola, cello and string bass: bowing, fingering, tone quality, position, and care of these instruments.
 A systematic approach to organization, implementation and teaching of string classes in the schools.
 Required of instrumental music majors.
 Fall.
-MUSA 111 Class Guitar I Fundamentals of guitar technique for students with little or no guitar or music experience.
+MUSA 111 Class Guitar I 1 cr.

+Fundamentals of guitar technique for students with little or no guitar or music experience.
 Music reading, rudiments of theory, melodic playing, and accompaniment.
 Students provide their own instrument.
 Two 50-min. classes or one 100-min. class per week.
 Fall.
-MUSA 112 Class Guitar II For students who read music and have had some previous experience with the guitar.
+MUSA 112 Class Guitar II 1 cr.

+For students who read music and have had some previous experience with the guitar.
 Melodic and accompaniment styles.
 Spring.
 Prerequisite: MUSA 111 or permission of instructor.

+MUSA 116-123 Private Instruction

+1 cr.

-MUSA 116-123 Private Instruction Private study in instrument or voice as a minor performance specialty.
-For majors or non-majors.
-May be repeated for credit until program is completed.
+Private study in instrument or voice as a minor performance specialty.
+For majors or nonmajors.
+Repeatable for credit each semester of enrollment.
 Performance for a faculty jury at the end of each semester in lieu of a final examination.
 Every semester.
 Prerequisite: permission of the instructor.

+MUSA 208 Class Instruments III: Woodwinds

+1 cr.

-MUSA 208 Class Instruments III: Woodwinds The basic performance and teaching techniques of the woodwinds.
+The basic performance and teaching techniques of the woodwinds.
 Fall.

+MUSA 209 Class Instruments IV: Brass

+1 cr.

-MUSA 209 Class Instruments IV: Brass Class instruction in the standard brass instruments, designed to prepare future instrumental teachers at all levels of the public schools.
+Class instruction in the standard brass instruments, designed to prepare future instrumental teachers at all levels of the public schools.
 Spring.

+MUSC 210 Diction for Singers

+2 cr.

-MUSC 210 Diction for Singers Acquaints students with the symbols and sounds of the International Phonetic Alphabet and with the application of the IPA to the English, French, German, Italian, Latin and Spanish languages.
+Acquaints students with the symbols and sounds of the International Phonetic Alphabet and with the application of the IPA to the English, French, German, Italian, Latin and Spanish languages.
 Differences between spoken and sung languages explored and physical processes required to produce the various sounds investigated and practiced.
 (Required for vocal performance and choral education majors).
 Fall.

+MUSA 213 Piano Pedagogy

+2 cr.

-MUSA 213 Piano Pedagogy A methods and materials course for those preparing for piano studio teaching.
+A methods and materials course for those preparing for piano studio teaching.
 Limited opportunities for teaching experience are provided in the Preparatory Division of the Music Department.
 Variable.
 Prerequisite: permission of instructor.

+MUSA 287 Sophomore Evaluation

+0 cr.

-MUSA 287 Sophomore Evaluation Sophomore review that demonstrates musical performance and academic ability to continue in the major.
+Sophomore review that demonstrates musical performance and academic ability to continue in the major.
 Perform two or three contrasting works for the music faculty.
 Required of all music majors.
+Repeatable 1 time.
+Graded P/F. Every semester.
+Prerequisite: Permission of the instructor, completion of MUSC 205, MUSC 207, and MUSA 415.

+MUSA 311 Class Instruments V: Percussion

+1 cr.

-May be repeated once.
-Graded P/ F. Every semester.
-Prerequisite: Permission of the instructor, completion of MUSC 207, MUSC 215 and MUSA 415.
-MUSA 311 Class Instruments V: Percussion Class instruction in the standard percussion instruments, designed to prepare future instrumental teachers at all levels of the public schools.
+Class instruction in the standard percussion instruments, designed to prepare future instrumental teachers at all levels of the public schools.
 Spring.

+MUSA 356-363 Private Instruction

+2 cr.

-MUSA 356-363 Private Instruction Individual instruction in piano, organ, voice, strings, guitar, woodwinds, brass, and percussion.
+Individual instruction in piano, organ, voice, strings, guitar, woodwinds, brass, and percussion.
 Minimum of 1 clock-hour per day intensive individual practice.
 One hour private lesson or two-half hour private lessons per week.
 At least one student recital and class recital performance each semester.
 Performance for a faculty jury at the end of each semester in lieu of a final examination.
-Must be repeated for credit until program is completed.
+Repeatable for credit each semester of enrollment.
 Every semester.
 Prerequisite: permission of the instructor.

+MUSA 390 Junior Recital

+1 cr.

-MUSA 390 Junior Recital Junior Recital for the Bachelor of Arts or Science Music Degree.
+Junior Recital for the Bachelor of Arts or Science Music Degree.
 Preparation and performance of the junior recital.
 Graded P/F. Every semester.
 Prerequisites: MUSA 287 and MUSA 415, and junior recital clearance.
 All students must be concurrently enrolled in MUSA 300-level private instruction.

-MUSC 413 Vocal Pedagogy 2 cr.
+MUSC 413 Vocal Pedagogy

+2 cr.